Siarhei Besarab: Early life and education

 Siarhei Besarab was born in 1984 in the city of Novogrudok in the Grodno Region of western Belarus.
 He graduated with honors from Secondary School No. 3 in Novogrudok, where he won several awards at regional and national chemistry olympiads during his school years.
-While in school, Besarab was chosen for a special honor: he got to wear the academic gown of Barys Kit, a famous Belarusian-American rocket scientist.
-Kit donated his gown to the local museum to inspire students.
-This tradition recognizes top students for their achievements and connects them to Kit's scientific legacy.
+In recognition of his academic performance in chemistry, Besarab received a local student distinction which included the ceremonial wearing of the academic gown belonging to Boris Kit, a rocket scientist originally from the region.